OVI / DUI Points On Driver License

-A conviction for a DUI / OVI has many consequences.
-The sentence for a DUI/OVI conviction is detailed in the ‘DUI / OVI Sentences’ page.
+A conviction for an Ohio DUI / OVI has many consequences.
+The sentence for a DUI / OVI conviction is detailed in the ‘DUI / OVI Sentences’ page.
 That sentence always includes jail time or a driver intervention program, a license suspension, a fine, court costs, and a license reinstatement fee.
 The sentence may also include yellow license plates, vehicle immobilization or forfeiture, secure continuous remote alcohol monitoring (S.C.R.A.M.), and an ignition interlock device, as well as probation and drug/alcohol treatment.
-There are also collateral secondary consequences of a DUI/OVI conviction.
+There are also collateral secondary consequences of a DUI / OVI conviction.
 In addition to all of those potential consequences, a conviction for DUI / OVI will result in six points being assessed to your driver’s license.
+If you are facing a DUI / OVI case in a central Ohio court and are concerned about the points, consider hiring a Columbus DUI / OVI lawyer.

 Ohio B.M.V.
 Points System